podofo/podofo/README.md

 PoDoFo::SignDocument(doc, *inputOutput, signer, signature);
 ```

-There's also a support for external signing services, see the various
+There's also a support for external signing services and/or signing the document
-signing examples in the unit [tests](https://github.com/podofo/podofo/blob/master/test/unit/SignatureTest.cpp).
+in memory buffers.
+See the various signing examples in the unit [tests](https://github.com/podofo/podofo/blob/master/test/unit/SignatureTest.cpp).

 **Q: Can I still use an event based procedure to sign the document?**